thejimmyg/greener/README.md

 ```

 You'll get better throughput if you insert around 1,000,000 with a higher concurrency, but you can play with the values to see what works for you.

+## KV

+There is a Key Value store implementation built on top of the DB.

+## Search

+There is a full text search implementation build on top of the DB.

 ## Release